delhoyo31415/boolegen/README.md

 The variables must start with capital letters because that is the format that LPL Boole accepts.
 Otherwise, `boolegen`'s generator will reject the expression.

 ### Operator precedence and associativity
 In logic, there does not exist consensus about the precedence and associativity of logical operators.
 The rules implemented for `boolegen` are the ones I used in my logic course.
-This is the table the of precedences
+This is the table of precedences
 |Operator| Precedence|
 |:--------:|:--------:|
 |`->`, `<->` | 1 |